Join the Friends of the Library

 Make a monetary donation in support of the library and its services to the community.
 You can make a donation online by signing in to our online payment system with your library card or by completing the Donation Request Form (submit completed form to Gabriella Pantle at the Cook Park Library).

 Purchase a Book for the Library’s Collection

-Commemorate a special occasion or honor a loved one with a purchased donation for the library district's collection.
-Each book purchased with a gift donation bears a distinctive bookplate noting the donor's name and the name of the person or the occasion being remembered.
+Commemorate a special occasion or honor a loved one with a purchased donation for the library district’s collection.
+Each book purchased with a donation bears a distinctive bookplate noting the donor’s name and the name of the person or the occasion being remembered or celebrated.

-Submit completed forms to Gabriella Pantle at the Cook Park Library.
+Submit completed form to Gabriella Pantle at the Cook Park Library.